New York State Route 17: Designation and early changes

-The original exit 98, a signalized intersection in Parksville.
+The original exit 98 is a signalized intersection in Parksville.
 A nearly 3 mi bypass around the hamlet opened in 2011 to replace the junction.

 When New York first signed its state highways with route numbers in 1924, much of legislative Route 4 was designated as NY 17.
 From Randolph to Salamanca, NY 17 followed the more southerly routing of the Liberty Highway instead of the Route 4 routing, bypassing Little Valley to the south in favor of a direct connection between Randolph and Salamanca (current NY 394 and NY 951T).
 In Vestal, NY 17 was routed along the south bank of the Susquehanna River, bypassing Endicott and Johnson City on what is now NY 434 and Broome CR 44.
 Lastly, NY 17 broke from the path of legislative Route 4 in Harriman and followed the former Route 39-b south to the New Jersey state line at Suffern.
 As originally laid out, NY 17 was 434 mi long.

 In the 1930 renumbering of state highways in New York, NY 17 basically remained intact.
 The only changes made at this time were the straightening out of the Olean–Wellsville segment (now via Ceres) and the Andover–Jasper segment (now via Greenwood).

 NY 17 initially reached New Jersey by way of Suffern's Orange Avenue (now US 202) and connected to New Jersey's Route 2 at the state line.
 In 1932, an alternate route of NY 17 between the New Jersey state line at Hillburn and the hamlet of Ramapo on the western bank of the Ramapo River was designated as NY 339.
 The route largely followed the path of modern I-287 and the New York State Thruway between the two locations.
 It initially became a local road upon crossing into New Jersey; however, Route 2 was realigned c.
 1933 to connect to NY 339 instead of NY 17.

 In the mid-1930s, the alignments of NY 17 and NY 339 south of Ramapo were flipped, placing NY 17 on the western route.

 In 1938, NY 17 was relocated onto a new highway through the Hillburn village limits.
 While the southern half of the new road utilized the old highway, the northern half veered to the west of both Hillburn and old NY 17, bypassing the village before rejoining the old road south of Ramapo.